Til7701/springdoc-openapi-starter-webmvc-ui-error-demo/README.md

-# SpringDoc OpenAPI 2.8.8 Error Demo
+# swagger-core 2.2.30 Error Demo

-This is a quick demonstration of an error occurring when opening the swagger ui with Bumps org.springdoc:springdoc-openapi-starter-webmvc-ui 2.8.8.
+This is a quick demonstration of an error occurring when opening the swagger ui with swagger-core to 2.2.30.

 This error is caused by defining a default value for an enum.

+## Discovery

+This error was first discovered in the update of org.springdoc:springdoc-openapi-starter-webmvc-ui to 2.8.8.
+However, it is likely caused by its update of swagger-core to 2.2.30.

 ## Building the project